MaximilianoD29/MADRA/README.md

 Welcome to the official companion site for **MADRA (Medical Autonomous Droid Remote Assistant)** — a quadruped robotic guide dog designed to assist individuals with blindness and vision impairment (BVI) through fully onboard object detection and voice interaction.

-This site offers supporting media and materials referenced in our paper:
+This site offers supporting media and materials referenced in the paper.

-**“MADRA: Quadruped Robotic Guide Dog”**
-_University of Galway, HIVE Lab, 2025_

 ---

-## 🎯 Project Summary
+## Project Summary

 MADRA runs entirely on a Unitree Go1 Edu platform, using only its native onboard hardware.
 It supports: